AppStateESS/canopy-react-buttongroup/README.md

+## canopy-react-buttongroup

-## A Bootstrap button group for AppStateESS/Canopy using React.
+A Bootstrap button group for AppStateESS/Canopy using React.
 Expects Bootstrap 4.

 ```javascript
 const buttons = [